Forsrobin/bankid-cpp/README.md

 ## API Endpoints

+> [!IMPORTANT]
+> **Demo Server Only**: These HTTP endpoints are provided by the example server for demonstration.
+In your own application, you'll use the C++ library functions directly.

-The REST API server provides the following endpoints:
+The example HTTP server provides the following endpoints:

 ### GET /init